Mousto097/staffhub/README.md

-## (Add StaffHub screenshot here)

 A system to manage employee data for your company.

 # What is StaffHub
 StaffHub is a web application that will help you manage your employee data.
 An authorized admin with the right credentials is able to login to the system, add a new employee data, edit employee data, delete employee data and finally list and filter employee data.